'The urban politics of immigration and diversity in Amsterdam and New York City' - international workshop

 ‘The urban professional: Changing cities in times of dispersed and specialized urban knowledge’

 Submitted by: Federico Savini.

-- High-profile, international symposium on ‘urban professionals’ that fills an existing knowledge gap, to be held in Amsterdam on February 2017
+- An international symposium on ‘urban professionals’ was held in Amsterdam on March 2017.

-- Edited book publication within a top-ranked publisher (to be delivered max mid-2017).
+- Edited book publication within a top-ranked publisher (to be delivered mid-2017).

 - International grant application for further research cooperation (Horizon 2020, ORA-NWO Grant, or JPI Urban Europe).